SciKit-Surgery/scikit-surgerytf/README.rst

 scikit-surgerytf supports Python 3.6+, and tensorflow >= 2.0.0.

 The aim of scikit-surgerytf is to provide a home for various Tensor Flow examples and utilities and to show best practice.
-Its NOT meant to be a layer on-top of Tensor Flow or provide a new kind-of platform.
+It's NOT meant to be a layer on-top of Tensor Flow or provide a new kind-of platform.
 The aim is that researchers can learn from examples, and importantly, learn how to deliver an algorithm that can be used by other people out of the box, with just a ```pip install```, rather than a new user having to re-implement stuff, or struggle to get someone else's code running.
+Researchers can commit their research to this repository, or use the `PythonTemplate`_ to generate their own project, and put it therein.

 Features
 ----------